-- Allocation of support provision
+- Allocation of support provision.

 - Small group/individual teaching.

 - In-class support.

 - Use of differentiated teaching/resources/specialist equipment.

 - Practical use of IEPs.

+- Understanding of EHCP/IDP outcomes and progress towards these.

 - Target setting.

 - Student progress.

 Principles

 We are committed to providing equal access for all students to the broad and balanced curriculum to which they are entitled.
 Students must be valued as individuals and should be encouraged to integrate with their peers, both socially and academically.
 At all times, consideration will be given to maintaining and enhancing the self-esteem of students with special educational needs.
 We recognise that we must consider the individual needs of all students when planning our curriculum and we aim to provide a curriculum which is accessible to the individual needs of our students.